techtraits/graphsom/README.md

 * `vm_metrics` can be used to report folsom VM metrics

 * If `report_all_folsom_metrics` is set to `true`, graphsom reports all folsom metrics that exist at the time of reporting.
-Alternatively, graphsom offers a `register_folsom_metric` API for registering metrics that are to be reported to graphite.
+Alternatively, `register_folsom_metric` API can be used for reporting selective metrics to graphite.

 Playing around
 --------------